-- 11.1.3.2.8.4 a summary of any withdrawal of participants from the research since the last HSREC review; - 11.1.3.2.8.5 a summary of any complaints about the research since the last HSREC review; a summary of any recent literature that may be relevant to the research and any amendments or modifications to the research since the last HSREC review; any relevant multi-centre trial reports; - 11.1.3.2.8.6 any other relevant information, especially information about risks associated with the research; - 11.1.3.2.8.7 A copy of the HSREC approved informed consent document. - 11.1.3.2.9 The above information will be distributed to HSREC members as assigned by the Chair or designated person prior to each meeting for discussion and renewal of approval. - 11.1.3.2.10 The HSREC has the authority to place restrictions on, suspend, or terminate any study in which the investigator fails to comply with the review process or where such actions are deemed appropriate and justified by a fully convened HSREC meeting. - 11.1.3.2.11 A study is considered active while analysis of any data collected or resulting from the study is ongoing. - 11.1.3.2.12 Continuation reports are required annually until such time as the investigator submits a final study report or a notice of termination of the study.
+- 11.1.3.2.8.6 any other relevant information, especially information about risks associated with the research; - 11.1.3.2.8.7 A copy of the HSREC-approved informed consent document. - 11.1.3.2.9 The above information will be distributed to HSREC members as assigned by the Chair or designated person prior to each meeting for discussion and renewal of approval. - 11.1.3.2.10 The HSREC has the authority to place restrictions on, suspend, or terminate any study in which the investigator fails to comply with the review process or where such actions are deemed appropriate and justified by a fully convened HSREC meeting. - 11.1.3.2.11 Continuation reports are required annually until such time as the investigator submits a final study report or a notice of termination of the study.